jingzhangsun/jingzhangsun.github.io/_pages/about.md

 News
 ======
+- 2025/07/28 **Binghui**'s full research paper was accepted by the IEEE Transactions on Dependable and Secure Computing (TDSC)
 - 2025/07/21 **Chunhao** received the **First Place Award** at the 10th National Biomedical Engineering Innovation Design Competition for College Students
 - 2025/07/21 **Zhuoyuan** received the **Second Place Award** at the 10th National Biomedical Engineering Innovation Design Competition for College Students
 - 2025/07/17 **Chunhao** received the **Trainee award** at the 2025 IEEE NSS/MIC